MultiGP: MultiGP Universal Time Trial Tracks

 In 2015 MultiGP introduced the first Universal Time Trial Track.
 Universal Time Trial Tracks allow FPV pilots to compete against each other across the world by providing standardized local courses partnered with a global leaderboard.

 As of 2017 there are currently (7) different Universal Time Trial Tracks.

+MultiGP Championship (World championship)

-National Championship
+The National Championship

 In 2016 MultiGP introduced the Regional Series and National Championship race format.
 The MultiGP Regional Series allows pilots to compete on local, regional and ultimately a national level via the 2016 MultiGP Drone Racing Championships.

 The first-of-its-kind performance-based drone racing championship was held at AMA headquarters in Muncie, Indiana on September 4, 2016.
 Over 100 pilots arrived on-site to battle for this Championship event.

+The Global Qualifier (2018–current), from National to World Championship

+Since 2018 MultiGP introduced the Global Qualifier.
+The Global Qualifier serves as the primary pathway for drone pilots to qualify for the MultiGP Championship.
+Every FPV Drone Racing pilot in the world can participate in the Global Qualifier.
+Each MultiGP chapter is in fact allowed to construct an identical race track as per MultiGP's specifications, ensuring that all participants compete on the same course regardless of their location.
+Every year, more than 150 Global Qualifier events are held worldwide to create the Global Leaderboard, also known as "The List."
+MultiGP uses this leaderboard to select and invite pilots for the PRO and SPORT classes of the MultiGP Championship.